dessa-oss/atlas/documentation/STARTGUIDE.md

 If you want to stop the Redis container, run `docker ps`, get the container's ID, and then run `docker stop <container_id>`.

 ### Jupyter Notebook Setup
 The full features of Foundations can also be used within a Jupyter notebook.
 Look at our [Jupyter Start Guide](JUPYTERSTARTGUIDE.md) to get started.

+### Installing and Running the GUI
+Foundations provides a user interface with which one can view all information about jobs, including status (e.g. queued, running, completed) as well as logged metrics and start time.
+As for how to to install and use it, have a look at the [GUI Guide](GUIGUIDE.md).

-### Examples guide
+## Examples guide
 We have a [step by step guide](STEPBYSTEPGUIDE.md) on using Foundations with a very simple example.

 We also have made it more clear on how to use different features of Foundations.
 We try to keep them up to date as we release new and update Foundations.
 You can [find them all here](/examples).